Staff Biographical Sketches

 national and international meetings of these groups.

-Brenda works closely with the UNTHSC FDC Executive Director on program evaluation and various aspects of the Center's and Fellows' research projects.
+Brenda works closely with the UNTHSC FDC Director on program evaluation and various aspects of the Center's and Fellows' research projects.
 Brenda teaches in the areas of curricular design and organizational management.